Housing Fast Facts

 - 4 academic colleges and Exploratory Advising have on-site offices or advising in the residence halls

-- Students with a 3.25 cumulative GPA at the end of spring semester can live in a single room at a double rate the following fall (a savings of up to $2,506 annually)
+- Students who receive a single room and have a 3.25 cumulative GPA at the end of spring semester receive a discounted rate the following fall (a savings of up to $2,580 annually)

 - WMU retention rates for on-campus students average 8% higher from Year 1 to Year 2 compared to off-campus students